 The indoor mini-golf course at Kildare Farm Foods in Rathmuck, Kildare, will provide fun for all the family!
 Play 18 holes through Indian Creek and surround yourself in the sights and sounds of the Old Wild West.
 Admission for children is €5 each, and adults is €7 each.

 You might also enjoy reading Pitch Perfect Places to Play Mini Golf in Ireland

 #10.
 Kildare Maze

-Have some fun navigating the Kildare Maze at Prosperous, near Naas, which has a choice of 2 maze experiences, a hedge maze and a wooden maze.
+Have some fun navigating the Kildare Maze at Prosperous, near Naas, Leinster’s largest hedge maze!
+It has a choice of 2 maze experiences, a hedge maze and a wooden maze.
 At the centre of the hedge maze, there is a viewing tower so you can plan your exit route!

 You might also enjoy reading Amazing Mazes in Ireland to Puzzle Your Way in and out of

 Do you have any other suggestions for things to do in Kildare with your child?
 Share them with us in the comments below.